DESI forecast for Dark Matter-Neutrino interactions using EFTofLSS: Dark matter-neutrino interactions

 We describe the interaction strength using the effective parameter introduced in \cite{Boehm:2001hm},

-where $\sigma_\mathrm{Th}\approx6.65\times10^{-29}\,\mathrm{m}^2$ is the Thomson scattering cross-section, and $m_\chi$ is the dark matter particle mass.
-The mass factor is included in the definition of the interaction strength to avoid a parameter degeneracy between the scattering cross section and the DM particle mass.
+where $\sigma_\mathrm{Th}\approx6.65\times10^{-29}\,\mathrm{m}^2$ is the Thomson scattering cross-section, $m_\chi$ is the dark matter particle mass, and $\sigma_{\nu\chi}$ is the elastic scattering cross section between interacting DM particles and neutrinos.
+As it describes a scattering probability, it will always be positive or zero.
+The mass factor is included in the definition of the interaction strength to avoid a parameter degeneracy between the scattering cross section and the DM particle mass, as the interaction rate is proportional to the scattering cross section and the DM particle number density.